stancl/tenancy-docs/source/docs/v3/the-two-applications.blade.md

 The central application will house your signup page **where tenants are created**, your admin panel used to **manage your tenants**, etc.

 The tenant application will likely house the larger part of your application — the real service being used by your tenants.

-TODO: Explain how to structure application code for clarity